Hosky125/HMI/README.md

 The code folder contains all the code files used in this manuscript: "Introducing the Homo-Module Index (HMI) to Quantify Cross-Layer Modular Alignment in Multilayer Ecological Networks".

-Before calculating HMI, need to be installed GenLouvain for network module partition, refer to https://github.com/GenLouvain/GenLouvain.

 Among them, the MATLAB function HMI (data, method, iter, interlayer_links_weight) is used to calculate HMI.
 HMI (data, method, iter, interlayer_links_weight) requires four parameters:
 'data' 数据格式为.txt，数据